The Ultimate 8 Change Management Tools for 2025

 If everyone really wants the change to happen, it is much easier to implement it.
 Creating a sense of urgency among everyone will help spark that motivation in them to embrace the change that you are about to bring about.

-You can use a SWOT analysis to emphasize the threats and opportunities that lurk in the marketplace or the industry.
+You can use a SWOT analysis tool to emphasize the threats and opportunities that lurk in the marketplace or the industry.
 Additionally, you can also use a threat vs. opportunity matrix to show how your company stakeholders will be affected by the change or lack thereof.

 Step 2: Build a guiding coalition